 1/4 cup dry white wine

-1/2 tablespoon chopped fresh flat-leaf parsley + more to garnish
+1/2 tablespoon chopped fresh flat-leaf parsley, plus more for the garnish

 If drained, returned the mushrooms to the skillet and add the butter.
 Continue to cook, stirring occasionally, until the mushrooms are beautifully browned, 2 to 3 minutes.
 Season with salt and pepper and add the garlic.
 Saute until the garlic is lightly browned, about 2 minutes.